veillette/physics-book/contents/ch5Elasticity.md

 <div class="exercise" data-element-type="problem-exercises">
 <div class="problem" markdown="1">
-To consider the effect of wires hung on poles, we take data from [Figure](../contents/ch5FurtherApplicationsOfNewtonsLaws.md#fs-id88), in which tensions in wires supporting a traffic light were calculated.
+To consider the effect of wires hung on poles, we take data from [Example 2](../contents/ch4FurtherApplicationsOfNewtonsLawsOfMotion.md), in which tensions in wires supporting a traffic light were calculated.
 The left wire made an angle $$ 30.0^\circ $$ below the horizontal with the top of its pole and carried a tension of 108 N.
 The 12.0 m tall hollow aluminum pole is equivalent in stiffness to a 4.50 cm